School Streets

 When is a School Street in effect?

-• School Streets are in effect 7AM-5PM on school days.
+• Temporary School Streets are in effect 7AM-5PM on school days.

 What does this mean for people getting to school?

-• Students provided with district transportation or with mobility needs can access the block
+• School buses and other district transportation and students with mobility needs can access the block by car.

 What does this mean for drivers?